Breaking Free from the ‘Good Girl Syndrome’

 One of the most misunderstood?
 Anger.

-So many women were taught that anger is wrong or shameful.
+So many of us women were taught that anger is wrong or shameful.
 But anger, when explored gently, is often the doorway to power.
 It tells us something important: a need wasn’t met.
 A boundary was crossed.
 Something mattered to us.

 With time and care, we can: